JvanKatwijk/qt-dab/README.md

 scopes and displays.
 (The versions of Qt and qwt used can be found on the description one sees when clicking on the copyright symbol on the main widget).

 The current sourcetree for Qt-DAB is parameterized on the Qt version, so both Qt5 and Qt6 versions of Qt-DAB can be generated.

 Anyway, while preparing the sources for Qt6, some more changes were made, so the version number was increased and is 6.9.

  * the spectrum widget is slightly enlarged, to get a better view on the different "scopes".
 Additionally, the NULL scope has a marker, telling here the software "thinks" the first datablock in the input samplestream starts (ideally this is sample 504).
-Furthermore, on the correlation scope, the software will also show a (rough) estimate of which peak in the correlation matches with which mainId subId combination.
-The scope widget jas a button to select or de-select that feature.

  * the audio strength meter and the "mot" indicator are placed on the main widget, which seems to make more sense